iv-m/iv-m.github.io/contents/articles/kafka-metrics-what-rate-means/index.md

 TBD: it all begins with `Metrics` class.

-## Metrics, Measurables and all the rest
+## Metrics, Measurables and Stats

-The Kafka metrics framework, just as expected, provides an entity named [Metric].
+Let say we want to measure, for example, various message size metrics: average, maximum size, and so on.
+Here is high-level overview of what should happen:

+* we need a *sensor*; for every message, we will *record* its size to the sensor;
+* sensors are associated with *stats* (such as `Avg` or `Max`) -- when a value is recorded into a sensor, the sensor records it to all the stats it knows;
+* stats do some magic and convert this series of recorded values into a single value (rate, average, maximum...);
+* that value is exposed as a *measurable*;
+* the *measurable* is wrapped into a *metric*, with the metric name and some other metadata;
+* the metrics are exposed:
+    * from `Producer` and `Consumer` to the client code;
+    * via JMX to anyone who wants to read it;
+    * to pluggable *metric reporters*, so that they could report them in various ways.

+Let's take a look at this at a bit more detail.

+When you read the metrics, you deal with an entity that is named, quite expectedly, [Metric].
 Metric is *"a named, numerical measurement"* -- which is expressed in the code as clear as possible^[Here and below, for sake of brevity, I'm stripping the javadocs from the interfaces.]:

 ```java
 public interface Metric {